Endoscopic, Trans-Axillary Breast Augmentation Under the Muscle

 In a breast augmentation where a “natural appearance” is created, this slope angle is increased, but it is still either straight or slightly concave.

 In the “round look”, a convex or round slope is created.
-Patients describe this as having a lot of fullness in the top of the breast.
+Patients describe this as having a lot of fullness at the top of the breast.

 Of course, there are many patients that want something in-between.
 How we vary the natural vs round look is determined by several factors: a wider diameter implant will have more projection at the top of the breast than a smaller diameter implant.
 Also, if the implant is higher projecting, the implant will have more fill in the upper pole than a lower projecting implant if both have the same diameter.
 Understanding your desired outcome is therefore the most important factor in providing you beautiful results.